 Perceived Quality and Customer Experience

 But with luxury goods, brand owners put a lot of resources and planning into the experience leading up to a sale.
-The most obvious example here is automotive companies and how their dealerships tend to their customers’ user satisfaction with the pre-process.
+The most obvious example is automotive companies and how their dealerships tend to their customers’ user satisfaction with the pre-process.

 Posh, stylish surroundings and fixtures, exceptional service at a whim, refined or sophisticated music playing in the background and other similar trappings create an atmosphere of comfort, trust and massive perceived quality.